Judicial cooperation in criminal matters is facilitated between the legal practitioners of the EU member countries.

 - confiscation orders,

-- exchange of information on convictions/criminal records,
+- exchange of information on taking into account previous convictions,

 Three directives have been adopted to develop common minimum standards to ensure fair trial rights: